jewettaij/moltemplate/examples/all_atom/force_field_AMBER/waterTIP3P+isobutane/README.md

 ### *WARNING: The atomic charges in this examples are not correct*

 The AMBER for field does not include charge information.
-(In this example, they were borrowed from the corresponding atoms in the ["oplsaa.lt" file](../../../../moltemplate/force_fields/oplsaa.lt).
+(In this example, they were borrowed from the corresponding atoms in the ["oplsaa2023.lt" file](../../../../moltemplate/force_fields/oplsaa2023.lt).
 Do not do this!)

 The generation of atomic partial charges requires 3rd party software.